sminnee/salad/README.md

 ## REQUIREMENTS

-Currently browsercuke works with the following browsers.
+Currently salad works with the following browsers.

  * Firefox 3.5
  * Safari